Today, it’s not uncertainty, or gratitude, or anger, or faith, or sublimity.

 Scratch this nose.
 Unleash this cough.
 Snack without counting the kernels.
 God in Heaven Grant me the weed chocolate liquor to get me through this thing Let me be brave Give us this Day our Sanity!
 Black Monday, March Sixteenth, March the Cruel, March of 2020, March and Marches, carve out this decade The Apocalypse!

 The world is coming down, my loves.
 The center cannot hold.
 The Titanic’s going under.
 The Pyramids are sinking.
 Mahal is wilting.
 The Redeemer is going to jump.
 Make way!
 Make way!
-Timber, George Washington!
+Timber, Washington!
 Timber, Napoleon!
 Timber, Asoka!
 Timber, Hatshepsut!
 Timber, Genghis!
 Timber, Caesar!
 Timber, Alexander!

 I will trade you beans for pot and a handful of ground.
 I’ll hold you in my eye.
 I will show you my spleen and you show me yours.
 I’ll make room for you under the shadow of this rock.
 I will walk with you in silence.
 I will lie with you in the dark and face the ceiling.
 I will dare to cast a smile.